quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part99_16.3_Chaotic_Ex.md

 ---

 #### Driving Torque Effects
-Background context explaining how small changes in the driving torque (\(f\)) can lead to distinct behaviors, such as broad bands of chaos.
+Background context explaining how small changes in the driving torque ($f$) can lead to distinct behaviors, such as broad bands of chaos.

-:p How do small changes in the driving torque (\(f\)) affect a chaotic pendulum?
+:p How do small changes in the driving torque ($f$) affect a chaotic pendulum?
 ??x
-Small changes in the driving torque \(f\) can dramatically alter the behavior of a chaotic pendulum.
-For instance, a slight increase in \(f\) might introduce broadbands of chaos into the system's phase space plot.
+Small changes in the driving torque $f $ can dramatically alter the behavior of a chaotic pendulum.
+For instance, a slight increase in$f$ might introduce broadbands of chaos into the system's phase space plot.
 These broadbands indicate regions where the system exhibits highly unpredictable and irregular oscillations.

-To observe these effects, you would start with specific parameter values and then make very small changes to \(f\), noting how the resulting behaviors differ.
+To observe these effects, you would start with specific parameter values and then make very small changes to $f$, noting how the resulting behaviors differ.

 ```java
 // Pseudocode to vary driving torque